What is a GPS (Global Positioning System)?

-The roots of the GPS system are in the US military’s desire to accurately track and guide its planes.
-However, a tragedy that occurred at the height of the Cold War prompted President Reagan to issue a directive to make GPS freely available for civilian use.
+The roots of the system are in the US military’s desire to accurately track and guide its planes.
+However, a tragedy that occurred at the height of the Cold War prompted President Reagan to issue a directive to make it freely available for civilian use.

 The tragedy that spurred President Reagan to make this directive was Korean Air Lines Flight 007.
 On September 1, 1983, a 747 flying from Anchorage to Seoul mistakenly flew into USSR’s prohibited airspace, and the plane was shot down, killing all 269 on board.
 The tragedy was caused in part by the inaccuracies with the charting information that was common for all airlines at the time.

-The US first began developing the GPS in the 1970’s, but it was of global benefit for civilians to reliably know their location so as to avoid deadly mishaps.
+The US first began developing Global Positioning in the 1970’s, but it was of global benefit for civilians to reliably know their location so as to avoid deadly mishaps.

-There are some restrictions on civilian usage of the GPS.
-If the GPS satellites detect a receiver that is functioning above 60,000 feet above sea level and traveling at speeds greater than 1,000 mph, then the system will assume you are an intercontinental ballistic missile (ICBM) trying to deliver a nuclear payload and will stop sending updates to that device.
-In short, bad actors cannot use GPS to guide nuclear bombs.
+There are some restrictions on civilian usage of global positioning.
+If the satellites detect a receiver that is functioning above 60,000 feet above sea level and traveling at speeds greater than 1,000 mph, then the system will assume you are an intercontinental ballistic missile (ICBM) trying to deliver a nuclear payload and will stop sending updates to that device.
+In short, bad actors cannot use it to guide nuclear bombs.

 Best GPS Vehicle Trackers